Trump won't say whether he has talked to Kim Jong Un

 "I don't want to comment on it.
 I'm not saying I have or haven't," he said in an interview with The Wall Street Journal published Thursday.
 "I just don't want to comment."

 Trump's strategy with North Korea has been hot and cold.
-While he has expressed an openness to negotiating with North Korea, he has also promised "fire and fury" for North Korea if their nuclear program and missile tests continued and recently said his nuclear button is "bigger and more powerful" than Kim's, who he has taken to calling "Little Rocket Man."
+While he has expressed an openness to negotiating with North Korea, he has also promised "fire and fury" for North Korea if their nuclear program and missile tests continued and recently said his nuclear button is "bigger and more powerful" than Kim's, whom he has taken to calling "Little Rocket Man."

 Trump said the stop-and-go nature to his strategy with North Korea is intentional and part of a broader goal.